 Air Force Enlisted Job Description & Qualification Factors

-Plans, organizes, coordinates, and conducts internal, community relations, and media relations communications activities.
+Public Affairs Specialist plans, organizes, coordinates, and conducts internal, community relations, and media relations communications activities.
 Engages in print and broadcast journalism, to include writing, editing and publishing base newspapers, periodicals, guides, pamphlets, fact sheets, and radio and television scripts.
 Uses audiovisual resources to support public affairs activities.
 Prepares and releases news for internal and civilian media, arranges, conducts tours, and conducts community relations activities.

 Researches and writes speeches.
 Related DoD Occupational Subgroup: 570.

 Duties and Responsibilities

 Prepares, edits, and distributes public affairs program material.
 Determines best medium and message content to reach target audiences.
 Designs coordinated multimedia programs on topics of timely concern to management.
 Advises commanders at all levels and their staffs on the internal, media relations, and community relations implications of plans, policies, and programs.
 Applies communication theory and techniques to public affairs activities for more effective resource use.
 Provides means for two-way communication flow within the total communication environment.

 Establishes, promotes, and maintains the unit public affairs program to provide the widest coverage of unit-level policies, programs, and missions.